stevecrossin/What-Can-I-Cook-Android/README.md

 # What Can I Cook - Android Application

-This is a working directory for an Android application that will form the substance for my assignment a Deakin University subject - SIT305.
+This is a working directory for an Android application that will form the substance for our assignment a Deakin University subject - SIT305.
 The application is coded in Java.

+Project by Steve Crossin: SID217109001 and Trong Hieu Lam: SID218738651

 The purpose of the application will be to provide the end user with recipes that they can cook, by selecting from a list of ingredients that they already have at home in their pantry.
 It will cater to a variety of different